Facts and Figures

 U.S. News and World Report

-- U.S. News and World Report ranks NC State’s College of Veterinary Medicine as third among the nation’s 30 veterinary programs.
+- U.S. News and World Report ranks NC State’s College of Veterinary Medicine as fourth among the nation’s 30 veterinary programs.

 - The House Officer specialty training program and research funding rank among the top five schools; the College faculty-student ratio is near the top.

 - One of two national centers for the Food Animal Residue Avoidance Databank (FARAD) is located at the College.
 FARAD has been helping to keep drug residues from the public food supply for more than 20 years.